cybertraining-dsc/su21-reu-361/tutorials/colab/index.md

 `MessageError: RangeError: Maximum call stack size exceeded.`

-...in which case, the user should click the folder icon on the left side of Google Colab window, then the paper with an arrow icon (to upload a file), then upload the .csv you wish to use.
+... in which case, the user should click the folder icon on the left side of Google Colab window, then the paper with an arrow icon (to upload a file), then upload the csv you wish to use.
 Then rerunning Cell 2 is not necessary, simply proceed to Cell 3.
 If this still does not work, see [this stackoverflow page](https://stackoverflow.com/questions/53630073/google-colaboratory-import-data-stack-size-exceeded) for further information.

 Cell 3: